Your Stubborn Summer Skin Issues, Solved.

 3. Body Acne

-The Remedy: If you *do* notice breakouts on your body, treat it with products that target those hard-to-reach areas, like a mist.
-Versed Back-Up Plan Acne-Control Body Mist is formulated with 2% salicylic acid, tea tree oil and witch hazel, making it both easy to use and super effective, too.
+The Remedy: If you notice breakouts on your body, treat it with products that target those hard-to-reach areas, like a mist.
+Versed Back-Up Plan Acne-Control Body Mist is formulated with 2% salicylic acid, tea tree oil and witch hazel, making it both easy to use and effective, too.

 4. Keratosis Pilaris